-Practice Standard-Discharging a Client
+Practice Standard-Discharging a Patient/Client

-Approved: June 2012 Revised: N/A
+Approved: June 2012 Revised: September 2022

 Definition

-Discharging a client occurs when the services being provided to the client/patient are terminated.
+Discharging a patient/client occurs when the services being provided to the patient/client are terminated.

 Intent

-Discharging a client/patient is an expected and necessary part of the relationship.
+Discharging a patient/client is an expected and necessary part of the relationship.
 Members need to plan for and implement the discharge appropriately.
-Particular care needs to be taken where the discharge occurs earlier than originally anticipated (e.g., if the goals of the treatment plan cannot be met and/or if the needs of the patient/client are beyond the skill, abilities or scope of practice of the member and/ or if the client/patient is abusive).
+Particular care needs to be taken where the discharge occurs earlier than originally anticipated (e.g., if the goals of the treatment plan cannot be met and/or if the needs of the patient/client are beyond the skill, abilities or scope of practice of the member and/or if the patient/client is abusive).
 This Standard describes the College's expectations for members involved in the care of patients/clients when the patient/client is to be discharged and focuses particularly on managing earlier than expected discharges.

 Standard Statement

-Members will plan for the discharge of a patient/client as early as possible and will involve the patient/client in the planning as much as is possible.
+Members1 will plan for the discharge of a patient/client as early as possible and will involve the patient/client in the planning as much as is possible.
+In keeping with the College's Practice Standard - Record Keeping, reasonable information regarding discharge and discharge plan of care is contained in the patient's/client's personal health record.
 Where a patient/client is discharged for a reason other than the achievement of the goals of the treatment plan, members will promote, as much as is reasonably possible in the circumstances, the principles of continuity of care and be sensitive in their communications with the patient/client.

 Description of Standard

 A member demonstrates the Standard by: